Day 1 Arrival in Whitley Bay / Tynemouth (Newcastle)

 Day 6 Lanercost to Carlisle13 Miles / 21 Km 5-7 Hrs 660 ft / 200 Metres

 Follow the Wall through fields and old bridleways until you join the River Eden at the charming village of Crosby-on-Eden.
 You follow the quiet river for a while on your way to the 2,000 year old, historic city of Carlisle.
 There is much to see in Carlisle, such as the famous castle or the Tully Museum, with its Roman artefacts.

 There are regular train and bus services from Carlisle to Newcastle, Manchester and London.
 Full details provided upon booking.

-> England Hiking Tours > Hadrian’s Wall Path > Challenging Hikes > 7-Day / 6-Night Challenging
+> England Hiking Tours > Hadrian’s Wall Path (East to West) > Challenging Hikes > 7-Day / 6-Night Challenging

 Your Self-Guided Hiking Tour Includes: